Marker Logo

 Topics.
 This historical marker is listed in this topic list: Landmarks.
 A significant historical year for this entry is 1802.

 Location.
 40° 23.06′ N, 83° 9.004′ W. Marker is near Radnor, Ohio, in Delaware County.
 It is in Radnor Township.
-Marker is on Radnor Road (County Road 198) east of State Route 203, on the right when traveling west.
+It is on Radnor Road (County Road 198) east of State Route 203, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 4241 Radnor Rd, Radnor OH 43066, United States of America.
 Touch for directions.

 Radnor Village and Township Marker, Side Two image.
 Click for full size.

-Photographed By Pamela S Zeirott, November 28, 2023
+Photographed by Pamela S Zeirott, November 28, 2023

 2. Radnor Village and Township Marker, Side Two